iamrequest/solar-automaton/postmortem.md

 ### XRTools interactions

-My current project is comparable to Shattered Skies (https://request.itch.io/shattered-skies), in that it emphasizes physics melee combat.
-The physics interactions are made super easy with HurricaneVR (https://assetstore.unity.com/packages/tools/physics/hurricane-vr-physics-interaction-toolkit-177300), which has made its way into the heart of the past 5/12 games I’ve made.
+My current project is comparable to [Shattered Skies](https://request.itch.io/shattered-skies), in that it emphasizes physics melee combat.
+The physics interactions are made super easy with [HurricaneVR](https://assetstore.unity.com/packages/tools/physics/hurricane-vr-physics-interaction-toolkit-177300), which has made its way into the heart of the past 5/12 games I’ve made.
 Absolutely adore it.
 At the moment, Godot doesn’t really have anything like it (at least until XRTools 2.0 releases).

 > As a side tip, if a good asset costs $50 on sale, and it would take tens to hundreds of hours to do it yourself, $50 is an absolute bargain.
 I can’t recommend HurricaneVR enough, if you’re making VR games in Unity.
 >